dwyl/flutter-bloc-tutorial/README.md

 you might want to start with `Cubits`.

-However, if you value traceability or are havinga  hard time mocking cubits for widget tests, you might want to use `Blocs`.
+However, if you value traceability or are having a hard time mocking cubits for widget tests, you might want to use `Blocs`.

 If you're unsure of the event-driven approach,